 Why?
 Scale and performance are non-negotiable, we need to be sure of changes before exposing to customers.

 Why?
 Increasing signal to noise ratio, to ensure we’re quickly informed of issues before customers are fully aware.

 Scaling Postgres and SQL optimizations

-Do these problems excite you?!
-Have the experience it takes to lead these initiatives and see them through to completeness and beyond?
+Do these problems excite you?
+Do you have the experience it takes to lead these initiatives and see them through to completeness and beyond?
 We have a number of open roles, including a DevOps/infrastructure engineer.
-Drop an email to firstname.lastname@example.org (CTO) if you’re interested in joining our ever-growing, passionate and fun team!
+Drop an email to email@example.com (CTO) if you’re interested in joining our ever-growing, passionate and fun team!